Two Steps to Recover from Caregiver Burnout

 2. Find ways to give yourself time off

 It’s great to realize that you need some time off.
-Now it’s time to find ways to make it happen on a regular basis.
+Now it’s time to find ways to make it happen regularly.

 Here are some ways to find help so you can take regular breaks:

 Caregiver burnout is a serious problem that needs your immediate attention.
-It’s something that can be improved with a few simple changes that help improve your life balance.
+It’s something that can be improved with a few simple changes to help balance your life.

-There’s no such thing as a perfect life, but having some balance is critical to keeping your overall health on track and keep you from burning out again in the future.
+There’s no such thing as a perfect life, but maintaining some balance is critical to keeping your overall health on track and preventing burnout in the future.

 You might also like: